 The AOP as presented is the most agreed upon sequence of biological events occurring in the process of lung fibrosis that involves robust inflammation following exposure to a variety of stressors of different physical-chemical properties.
-However, in a recent study, using ToxCast data, a different MIE that involves inhibition of PPAR γ resulting in lung fibrosis was proposed (Jeong et al., 2019).
-This alternate AOP for fibrosis placed activation of TGF- β 1 upstream of inflammatory events (KE2; Event 1497, KE3; Event 1498), which is contrary to its perceived role in downstream events leading to fibroblast proliferation and differentiation, and ECM deposition.
-The stressors identified in this study were also different, suggesting the PPAR γ inhibition may be selective to a group of chemicals.
+However, in a recent study, using ToxCast data, a different MIE that involves inhibition of Peroxisome proliferator-activated receptor gamma (PPAR $\gamma$ ) resulting in lung fibrosis was proposed (Jeong et al., 2019).
+This alternate AOP for fibrosis placed activation of TGF- $\beta$ 1 upstream of inflammatory events (KE2; Event 1497, KE3; Event 1498), which is contrary to its perceived role in downstream events leading to fibroblast proliferation and differentiation, and ECM deposition.
+The stressors identified in this study were also different, suggesting the PPAR $\gamma$ inhibition may be selective to a group of chemicals.
 The other alternative mechanisms may involve bypassing of the initial inflammatory KEs that directly trigger activation of fibroblast proliferation and differentiation leading to extracellular matrix deposition.
-For example, overexpression of TGF- β 1 can promote excessive ECM deposition and fibrosis in rodents independent of inflammation (Hardie et al., 2004)
+For example, overexpression of TGF- $\beta$ 1 can promote excessive ECM deposition and fibrosis in rodents independent of inflammation (Hardie et al., 2004).

-Further mechanisms may involve the targeted inhibition of receptor tyrosine kinases by compounds like Gefitinib, Imatinib, and Sorafenib, as well as some monoclonal antibodies which affects receptors for growth factors like PDGF, EGF, and VEGF.
+Further mechanisms may involve the targeted inhibition of receptor tyrosine kinases by compounds like Gefitinib, Imatinib, and Sorafenib, as well as some monoclonal antibodies which affects receptors for growth factors like platelet derived growth factor (PDGF), endothelial growth factor (EGF), and vascular endothelial growth factor (VEGF).
 This is thought to directly impair the regenerative capacity of lung epithelial cells (MIE; Event 1495 to KE3; Event 1497), resulting in an aberrant wound healing response (Li et al., 2018).
 Finally, one more alternative mechanism involves pulmonary fibrosis in the context of bronchiolitis obliterans.
-In this condition, the fibrotic phenotype is bronchiocentric and not alveocentric - with the main insult involving the bronchiolar epithelium and an inability of the basal cells to replace lost bronchio epithelial cells.
+In this condition, the fibrotic phenotype is bronchiocentric and not alveocentric - with the main insult involving the bronchiolar epithelium and an inability of the basal cells to replace lost bronchiole epithelial cells.
 Stressors, such as soluble diacetyl used in popcorn flavouring and e-cigarette vape liquids, can cause bronchiolitis obliterans in humans.
 A recent human case study of a Canadian youth admitted to hospital with bronchiolitis obliterans following vaping flavoured liquid containing diacetyl, as well as tetrahydrocannabinol, shows septal thickening, type II pneumocyte hyperplasia, immune cell infiltration and myofibroblast proliferation & incorporation into pulmonary septa (Landmann et al., 2019).
 Pulmonary exposures in murine model systems indicate that diacetyl induces pronounced damage to the airway epithelium, and that repair processes result in a compositionally different epithelium (Reviewed in Brass & Palmer, 2017).
 In a study using rat models, inhalation of 200 ppm of diacetyl resulted in bronchiolar fibrosis, with chronic inflammation accompanying the fibrotic outcomes (Morgan et al., 2016).